How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Rabbits in Wheelchairs?

 Many cases of paralysis in rabbits are extremely painful, particularly those caused by spinal injuries.
-It’s often overlooked whether the condition causes pain, and people may rush to use a wheelchair to help the rabbit move.
+Unfortunately, I often see people rush to use a wheelchair to help a rabbit move more easily before determining whether the underlying condition is painful or not.
 However, it’s important to remember that a rabbit is not a dog or a human.
 Rabbits move by hopping, and each hop involves spinal movement — meaning that if the spine is damaged, every attempt to move can cause severe pain.

 Moreover, rabbits rarely show pain clearly, so they may appear fine while actually suffering.
 Unlike dogs, which live closely with us and can be placed in or out of a wheelchair for walks and rest, this isn’t practical for rabbits.
 A rabbit in a wheelchair cannot choose freely when to rest, stay still, or move.